-- All members that meet the eligibility requirements authorize the consortium to apply for and receive assistance; and
+- All member tribes that meet GAP eligibility requirements authorize the consortium to apply for and receive the award.

-- It has adequate accounting controls to ensure that only members that meet the eligibility requirements will benefit directly from the grant project and will receive and manage grant funds, and the consortium agrees to a grant condition to that effect.
+- Adequate accounting controls are in place to ensure that only members that meet the eligibility requirements will benefit directly from the award and the consortium agrees to an award condition to that effect.

 B. Allowable Activities

 GAP provides funding for activities that build the capacity of tribal governments to plan, develop, and establish environmental protection programs consistent with the federal laws that EPA implements.
-Tribes must first establish core environmental protection program capacities as provided under GAP’s Guidance on the Award and Management of General Assistance Agreements for Tribes and Intertribal Consortia (Appendix I) (PDF)(86 pp, 630 K).
+Tribes must first establish core environmental protection program capacities as provided under Appendix 1 of the 2013 GAP Guidance: Guidance on the Award and Management of General Assistance Agreements for Tribes and Intertribal Consortia (Appendix I) (PDF)(86 pp, 630 K).